avaframe/AvaFrame/docs/moduleCom1DFAOrig.rst

 To run
 --------

 ..
-Attention:: Please refer to the instructions in :ref:`Installation:Com1DFA Executable` on how to get the
+Attention:: Please refer to the instructions in :ref:`C++ Executable` on how to get the
                necessary C++ executable and setup the correct paths.

 * create an avalanche directory with required input files - for this task you can use :ref:`moduleIn3Utils:Initialize Project`